gamblevore/PicoMsg/README.md

 PicoMsg is almost always non-blocking.
 The default buffer sizes are: Send=1MB, Receive=1MB.
 The received message queue is allocated with malloc, and maxes at 8MB unread messages.
 If your program is busy sending a lot of data, it probably won't block.

 Pico uses one (or more if you like) threads slurping up all your data.
-To increase the thread count, set pico_global_conf.DesiredThreadCount to your desired amount, before calling any Pico functions.
+To set the thread count, call `PicoInit(N)` to your desired amount, before calling any Pico functions. _(Pico limits the thread count from 1 to 6.)_

 One thing to remember, is that you can't send messages bigger than your buffers.
 That limits us to 1MB-4 bytes per message, by default.
 PicoMsg will send and get multiple messages per read/send event, if multiple are available.